About Dimitri Fontaine

 As a debian maintainer I also participated into building a PostgreSQL repository for all currently supported version of both PostgreSQL and debian, available at apt.postgresql.org, with Christoph Berg and Magnus Hagander.

-My main project related to PostgreSQL these days is pgloader which allows loading data into PostgreSQL and include facilities to handle a full database migration from a live database connection!
+My main projects related to PostgreSQL these days are pgloader, which allows loading data into PostgreSQL and include facilities to handle a full database migration from a live database connection, and pg_auto_failover, which manages and monitors a Postgres deployment in a fault-tolerant way, implementing automated failover.

 pgloader is an awesome database migration tool that I wrote, open source and available at http://github.com/dimitri/pgloader.
 You can use it in a Continuous Integration environment and keep migrating your schema and data until your application tests all pass, then decide to go live with PostgreSQL!